Skip to main content

 The free rules stop where the hard bugs start.

 Semgrep CE and Opengrep (the Linux Foundation fork) run the same p/security-audit ruleset, so they score identically on our corpus: 15 of 76 catalogued bugs at 0.62 precision.
 The cross-file taint rules that catch the rest sit in the paid Semgrep tiers.
-Vulkro finds 44 of 76 at 0.81 precision with the deep rules included in Pro, per machine, no auto-renewal.
+Vulkro finds 44 of 76 at 0.81 precision with the deep rules included in the scanner.

 Bearer